txalkan/docs.syron/components/minting.md

 TyronDAO utilizes the Internet Computer to record ledger balances of BTC deposits and SYRON balances.
 In these ledgers, several accounts come into place:

-- Subaccount with nonce 1 for the bitcoin collateral and SYRON borrowed.
+- Subaccount with nonce 1 for the Bitcoin collateral and SYRON borrowed.
 - Subaccount with nonce 2 for dollars available for withdrawal (SYRON balance), and nonce 3 for SYRON dollars withdrawn as BRC-20 tokens.

 Additional subaccounts can be employed to account for withdrawals to other blockchain protocols like Bitcoin Runes and Ethereum.
 Our ledgers on ICP utilize the Syron minter's principal ID as the accounts' owner with subaccounts made out of the user's Bitcoin wallet and a specific nonce - as mentioned above.